Benefits of Leasing Equipment

 Some Commercial Equipment is Better for a Lease Than Others

 Certain pieces of restaurant equipment are better suited to leasing, because of their short lifespan and wouldn’t be worth the investment to buy new.
 These items include:

-Other items that are ideal for a lease include table linens, cooks uniforms, floor mats and dishrags.
-These items get really dirty, really fast in a busy restaurant and outsourcing their maintenance to another company may be cheaper than paying your staff to clean them.
+Other items that are ideal for a lease include table linens, cooks uniforms, floor mats, and dishrags.
+These items get dirty, really fast in a busy restaurant and outsourcing their maintenance to another company may be cheaper than paying your staff to clean them.